andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-14.md

 ![](/\_static/app-assets/purple-owl.jpg)

 *Snapshots from New Orleans, less than a week after Katrina.
-Top, my buddy Rodney, who carted me all around New Orleans, and below, a shot he took of me on Bourbon Street.
+Top, my buddy Melvin, who carted me all around New Orleans, and below, a shot he took of me on Bourbon Street.
 I can't believe I was ever that young and scrawny.
 Both were shot with the Canon EF 24-70 f/2.8.*

 Sadly, I’ve contributed to these issues in my own work teaching photography in colleges and universities.
 For here on, I won’t be recycling my old lectures.
 I won’t be teaching the way I was taught.